-- walk as a pedcestrian on the horse trails or bring dogs, bicycles, or vehicles onto the horse trails - horses only.
+- walk as a pedestrian on the horse trails or bring dogs, bicycles, or vehicles onto the horse trails - horses only.

-- ride horse on paved roads, or in any area with a "No Horses" sign - use only designated horse-crossing areas to cross the road.
+- ride horses on paved roads, or in any area with a "No Horses" sign - use only designated horse-crossing areas to cross the road.

 - bike, play ball, or fly kites in equestrian areas - horseback riding only.